Writer, Director, Gadabout

 Hello.
 Welcome.
 Can I get you anything?
 A wine?
 Coffee?
 A bio?

 Kaitlin Fontana is an Emmy-nominated TV and film writer, director, and producer, and a National Magazine award-winning essayist.
 In a not-so-distant past life, she was a music journalist.
 She's the current host of the WGAE's craft and process podcast, OnWriting.

 Kaitlin sits on the Writers Guild of America, East council and believes in the power of collective action.
-She lives in Brooklyn, NY and was born in Fernie, British Columbia, Canada, a distinction she shares with Rush guitarist Alex Lifeson.
+She lives in Los Angeles, CA and was born in Fernie, British Columbia, Canada, a distinction she shares with Rush guitarist Alex Lifeson.

 Things to Look At & Listen To